Gigaspaces/docker/insightedge-enterprise/README.md

 #  Accessing the Logs

 All logs are stored in `opt/gigaspaces/logs` within the container.
-To access to the logs, you can do one of the following:
+To access the logs, you can do one of the following:

 - Use the `-v` option in your `docker run` command to map this to a folder on your host.
 - Use the `docker cp` command to copy the files from a Docker instance to a location on your host.